-Stage 2: On Campus (schedule will appear here in July)
+Stage 2: On Campus

 - Garda Vetting (if applicable)

-- School and Department induction.
+- School and Department induction (On-Campus & Online).

 1. Online Registration

-Information on registering online will be issued to you by post.
+Information on registering online will be issued to you by email.
 Once you receive this information you can click

 - Complete the registration process, tick the terms and conditions and confirm registration buttons.

-- Log back into Online Registration and click ‘Student Account’ select the relevant Academic Term and click the ‘Pay Now’ button and enter the amount (instalment 1 is a minimum of 25% of the total fee).
+- In Registration Fees click the ‘Partial Payment or Pay Later’ button and follow the on-screen instruction.
+Instalment 1 is a minimum of 25% of the total annual fee.
 To avail of this option students are required to complete and submit an instalment agreement.

 3. HEA Survey

-The Quickscan Assessment is operated by LYIT’s Learning Support Unit - The Curve.
+The Quickscan Assessment is operated by ATU- Donegal Learning Support Unit - The Curve.
 This test is conducted to determine your preferred learning styles, and as an aid to identify any specific learning strengths and weaknesses you may have, some, perhaps you may not have been aware of.
 The test itself is a simple computerised test that takes approximately 20 minutes to complete.
-The results of this test are used to identify students who may be in need of additional support via The Curve, e.g. for study skills, general language skills, maths, dyspraxia, visual stress, or with general learning confidence.
+The results of this test are used to identify students who may need additional support via The Curve, e.g., for study skills, general language skills, maths, dyspraxia, visual stress, or with general learning confidence.